Ca Ri Ga (Vietnamese Chicken Curry) Pot Pie

 Add 1 can of coconut milk, the potatoes, and carrots.
 Then dissolve 1 tblsp corn starch into about 1/2 cup water so that the chicken and veggies are just covered.
 I used the leftover can to fill with water to scrape out any last bits of coconut milk.
 Taste and add fish sauce or salt if necessary.

-Turn heat down to medium-low and let simmer for at least half an hour to 45 minutes.
+Turn heat down to medium-low and let simmer for about half an hour.
 At about the 20 minute mark, skim any scum off the top of the curry, do a taste test and adjust if necessary.
 Turn the heat off and let the mixture cool.

 Meanwhile, make 1 pie crust per my recipe for cherry pie or store-bought pie crust.
 I went store-bought today because I was already making so many other dishes.